Boris Kuschnir

 violin

-Kuschnir founded the Vienna Schubert Trio and Brahms Trio, earning major awards, and has performed at renowned venues such as the Musikverein in Vienna, La Scala in Milan, and Wigmore Hall in London.
+Kuschnir founded the Vienna Schubert Trio and the Brahms Trio, winning numerous prestigious awards, and has performed in renowned venues such as the Vienna Musikverein, La Scala in Milan, and Wigmore Hall in London.
+He holds the Grand Decoration of Honour of Austria and the Austrian Cross of Honour.